Content:

 It goes without saying that the most important thing at the Oktoberfest in Munich are the beer tents.
 But when do the festivities begin at Oktoberfest?
 When do the beer tents open their doors and how long can one party and dance on the famed beer benches?
 At what time are the last beers and delicious Bavarian dishes served?

-The Oktoberfest begins on September 2022 with the opening ceremony taking place at 12 pm.
+The Oktoberfest begins on the 20th of September 2025 with the opening ceremony taking place at 12 pm.
 The beer tents open their doors at 9 am, but beer cannot be served until the first beer barrel has been tapped by Lord Mayor Dieter Reiter.

 Opening hours for the beer tents